 Contracted providers are required to perform the first-level screening of medication monitoring for their facility.
-Programs will use the Medication Monitoring Report, Medication Monitoring Screening tool (either Adult or Children's), and the Medication Monitoring Feedback Loop (McFloop) for their screening.
-If a variance is found in medication practices, a McFloop form is completed, given to the psychiatrist for action, and then returned to the Medication Monitoring Committee for approval.
+Programs will use the Medication Monitoring Report, Medication Monitoring Screening tool (either Adult or Children's), and the Medication Monitoring Feedback Loop (McFloop) for their screening If a variance is found in medication practices, a McFloop form is completed, given to the psychiatrist for action, and then returned to the Medication Monitoring Committee for approval.
+The QA Medication Monitoring Reports for the Systems of Care are located on the Optum Website > BHS Provider Resources > SMH & DMS-ODS Health Plans> Monitoring.
+For Adult/ Older Adult programs, be sure the criteria are met before completing the Benzodiazepine section of the Adult Medication Monitoring Tool.

-Procedures for Medication Monitoring Reporting:
+Procedures for Medication Monitoring Reporting

-- Send the following forms via secure email QIMatters.hhsa@sdcounty.ca.gov or fax (619) 236-1953 to OM: - o Medication Monitoring Report - o Medication Monitoring Screening Tools - o Medication Monitoring Feedback Loop (McFloop)
+Send the following forms via secure email QIMatters.hhsa@sdcounty.ca.gov or fax (619) 236-1953 to QA:

+- Medication Monitoring Submission Form - Medication Monitoring Screening Tool (either for Child/Youth or Adult SOC) - Medication Monitoring Feedback Loop (McFloop)

-Results of medication monitoring activities are reported quarterly to the QM unit by the 15th of each month following the end of each quarter (First quarter due October 15, second quarter due January 15, third quarter due April 15 and fourth quarter due June 15).
-The QM Medication
+Results of medication monitoring activities are reported quarterly to the QA unit by the 15th of each month following the end of each quarter (First quarter due October 15, second quarter due January 15, third quarter due April 15 and fourth quarter due July 15)..